mjarestad/Filtry/README.md

 ###Laravel 4

-Add the ServiceProvider to the provider array in <code>app/config/app.php</code>
+Add the ServiceProvider to the providers array in <code>app/config/app.php</code>

     'Pixel\Filter\FilterServiceProvider',